Reset Windows Disk Clean-up for Less Clutter

 C:\Windows.old folder.
 Delete that folder as well.
 (A message may appear to grant yourself permission to view the Windows Temp folder and Windows.old folder and delete the files.)

-Optionally install a computer cleaning utility such as the Piriform CCleaner.
+Optionally install a computer cleaning utility such as Piriform's CCleaner (the free version is good enough, the annually paid version adds extra features and support).
 These utilities are useful, but be aware that there are fake cleaning utilities around.
 Always research to ensure that a third-party utility is offical and does the correct job.
-At Tek Eye the Piriform Utilities are used, always download or buy from their website to ensure the legitimate up-to-date versions are used.
+Always download or buy from the utility maker's website to ensure the legitimate up-to-date versions are used.

 Post Windows Reset